abulkairhamitov/Machine-Learning-Labs/README.md

 # Machine-Learning-Labs
-laboratory works on the subject "Machine learning"
+Laboratory works on the subject "Machine learning"